oddluck/limnoria-plugins/SpiffyTitles/README.md

 `wallClockTimeoutInSeconds` - Timeout for total elapsed time when retrieving a title.
 If you set this value too high, the bot may time out.
 Default value: `8` (seconds).
 You must `!reload SpiffyTitles` for this setting to take effect.

-`channelWhitelist` - a comma separated list of channels in which titles should be displayed.
+`channelWhitelist` - A comma separated list of channels in which titles should be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`

-`channelBlacklist` - a comma separated list of channels in which titles should never be displayed.
+`channelBlacklist` - A comma separated list of channels in which titles should never be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`

+`badLinkText` - The text to return when unable to retrieve a title from a URL.
+Default value: `Nice link idiot.`

 ### About white/black lists
 - Channel names must be in lowercase